 In addition to their new monthly stock recommendations they also offer a curated set of stocks called starter stocks which are foundational stocks for any portfolio.
 With each buy recommendation they provide a research report covering the fundamental analysis, risk profile and reasons for the buy recommendation.

-You are probably family with Zoom, the video conference app that became a house hold name during the COVID-19 pandemic.
-Zoom was actually a stock Advisor recommendation on July 3, 2019 and the stock is up 237% since that time.
+You’re probably familiar with Zoom, the video conferencing app that’s become a household name during this COVID-19 pandemic.
+Zoom was actually a stock Advisor recommendation on July 3, 2019 and the stock is up 208% since that time.

-Here is the buy recommendation that went out to stock advisor members on July 3rd.
+Here is a portion of the buy recommendation that went out to stock advisor members on July 3rd 2019 for Zoom.